smikhalevski/paint-bucket/packages/rgb/README.md

 # @paint-bucket/rgb

-RGBa color model plugin for [Paint Bucket](https://github.com/smikhalevski/paint-bucket/).
+Converter from and to RGBa color model for [Paint Bucket](https://github.com/smikhalevski/paint-bucket/).